 Below are a few tips and tricks that help me to stay on track with laundry.
 Keep in mind not all of these tips may work for you, so take what is helpful and use it and feel free to skip the tips that won’t work for your family!

 I can hear the gasps now, but hear me out.
-When you have a ton of kids, sorting laundry into piles based on color can cause utter and compete chaos.
+When you have a ton of kids, sorting laundry into piles based on color can cause utter and complete chaos.
 It’s a ton of work to sort the laundry before AND after when it’s clean.
 If you have two (or more) boys or girls close in age…sorting socks and checking all the labels on shirts can cause you to go crazy.
-In our house each child has their own dirty laundry basket and only their clothes go into it.
-I then take their laundry and wash it all as one load in cold water.
+In our house, each child has their own dirty laundry basket, and only their clothes go into it.
+I then take their laundry and wash it all in one load in cold water.
 I have yet to have an issue with colored or dark clothing bleeding and staining other items.
-When the laundry is dry, you simply put it in their individual basket and they take it to their room and put it away.
+When the laundry is dry, you put it in their individual basket, and they take it to their room and put it away.

-Yes, it’s messy, yes the clothes won’t be folded (see the next tip for more details), but if your kids are like mine they don’t stay neat and folded in the drawer anyway!
-Even my three year old can take out her pants, underwear and jammies and put them away in the correct drawer.
-Once my kids are 5 they can neatly (or at least good enough for me) put shirts on a hanger and sort socks.
-I like to tell people that I’m helping create responsible adults by having kids do this task…but between you and me it saves me hours of time!
+Yes, it’s messy, and yes the clothes won’t be folded (see the next tip for more details), but if your kids are like mine, they don’t stay neat and folded in the drawer anyway!
+Even my three-year-old can take out her pants, underwear, and jammies and put them away in the correct drawer.
+Once my kids are 5, they can neatly (or at least good enough for me) put shirts on a hanger and sort socks.
+I like to tell people that I’m helping create responsible adults by having kids do this task…but between you and me, it saves me hours of time!

-I used to take the clothes out of the dryer and then fold them, or at least stick the laundry basket on the couch with the idea of folding them soon.
-Eventually as the number of Cowkids grew I gave up this concept.
-What led me down this road to ruin (as I’m sure many readers are thinking) was a three year old Cowboy J. When he learned to dress himself he would dig through his drawers to find his clothing of choice.
-Every day I would walk past his room and see what once was a drawer full of neatly folded clothes, turn into a jumbled mess.
-Eventually I gave up and decided to just “wad and stuff” the clothing in the drawer and soon learned to just let him do it himself his way.
+I used to take the clothes out of the dryer and then fold them, or at least stick the laundry basket on the couch, with the idea of folding them soon.
+Eventually, as the number of Cowkids grew, I gave up this concept.
+What led me down this road to ruin (as I’m sure many readers are thinking) was a three-year-old Cowboy J. When he learned to dress himself he would dig through his drawers to find his clothing of choice.
+Every day I would walk past his room and see what once was a drawer full of neatly folded clothes turn into a jumbled mess.
+Eventually, I gave up and decided to “wad and stuff” the clothing in the drawer and soon learned to just let him do it himself his way.
 I do fold The Cowboy and my clothing and towels (if it’s really folded depends on who you ask) because we can keep them neat.

-Once my kids enter 4th grade they begin to do their own laundry.
-They are old enough to put the clothes in, add powder and hit start.
-With no sorting colors it’s really as easy as 1,2,3!
-Whether or not they remember to switch their load of clothing is a mute point.
-I don’t mind if I have to put their clothes into the dryer because it still saves me time and energy to have them at least get the process started.
+Once my kids enter 4th grade, they begin to do their own laundry.
+They are old enough to put the clothes in, add powder, and hit start.
+With no sorting colors, it’s as easy as 1,2,3!
+Whether or not they remember to switch their load of clothing is a moot point.
+I don’t mind putting their clothes into the dryer because it still saves me time and energy to have them at least get the process started.
 I also have no problem asking them to switch a load out for me.
 They know to take the clean and dry clothes out of the dryer, put them in a basket and deliver them to the correct bedroom before loading the wet clothes into the dryer.
 It’s another one of those teachable moments that saves me time and energy 😉

 NOTE: I don’t have the Cowkids do anything with my and The Cowboy’s laundry.
 There are too many things that can be washed but not dried.
-When they help me out, it’s only with their laundry or the other Cowkids’ laundry.
+When they help me, it’s only with their laundry or the other Cowkids’ laundry.

 What do you think?!
-Do any of these tips make you cringe or do you see a light at the end of the laundry tunnel?!
+Do any of these tips make you cringe, or do you see the light at the end of the laundry tunnel?!